Ptumasala/NightwatchTest/README.md

      i.
 Sort the flights by Economy (Most Restricted), lowest price first ii.
 Collect Depart, Arrive, Stops, Duration, Price (Economy (Most Restricted) price only) data in a json object. iii.
 If the flight is not available for Price criteria: (Economy (Most Restricted), filter the flight data out of the json object iv.
-Print the final json object in the console.
+Print the final json object in the console!